Yellow line (road marking): Norway

 Yellow lines are used to indicate that traffic on the other side of the line is going in the opposite direction.
 A solid yellow line indicates that crossing it to overtake is not allowed.
 A segmented yellow line, with a ratio of 3:1 of segment length to space length, indicates that crossing it to overtake is allowed, but may be dangerous, and caution should be exerted.
 A segmented yellow line, with a ratio of 1:3 of segment length to space length, indicates that crossing it to overtake is allowed.
 When there is a combined line, all the same rules apply to the line on the side closest to the driver.

 Yellow lines can be used to designate the median regardless of if there is a physical barrier between the two combined lines.
 Yellow lines are also used on ramps and one-way roads, along the left edge of the road.

-Others
+Canada

 An example (on Interstate 5) of one of the two contexts in which a single solid yellow line can be legally used on American roads.

 In Canada, a single broken yellow line is used to separate traffic coming from opposite directions and means that passing is allowed.
+The meaning of a single solid yellow line varies by province, as traffic laws are established at the provincial level rather than federally.

+In Ontario, a solid yellow line is used to indicate that passing may be unsafe, but it is not in itself a legal prohibition; official guidance states that a solid line warns drivers that it is unsafe to pass.

-A single solid yellow line means that passing is allowed but with extreme caution.
+In New Brunswick, a single solid yellow line indicates that passing is not permitted, according to the provincial driver's handbook.

+Similarly, Prince Edward Island states that solid yellow lines indicate that passing is not safe and should not be attempted.

+In Nova Scotia, drivers may cross a single solid yellow line to pass when it can be done safely, demonstrating further variation between provinces.

+Due to these regional differences, no single interpretation of a solid yellow line applies uniformly across Canada.